All our interactive charts on Global Extreme Poverty

 Although the costs of this intervention are substantial, we can see that the net benefits are still positive and large—precisely because impacts are sustained into the future.

-The results below come from Randomized Controlled Trials (RCTs).
-This evaluation technique consists in administering the policy intervention to a random group of individuals (the 'treatment group') and evaluating the effect by comparing outcomes against another group of individuals who were not affected by the policy (the 'control group').
+The shown results come from Randomized Controlled Trials (RCTs).
+This evaluation technique consists in administering the policy intervention to a random group of individuals (the ‘treatment group’) and evaluating the effect by comparing outcomes against another group of individuals who were not affected by the policy (the ‘control group’).
 This is also the idea behind medical trials, and has become increasingly popular in development research.

 The full study and results are explained in Banerjee et al. (2015).38 They report the impacts on consumption, food security, productive and household assets, financial inclusion, time use, income and revenues, physical health, mental health, political involvement, and women’s empowerment.
 They find statistically significant impacts on all of these outcomes.

 The evidence most consistent with poverty traps comes from poor households in remote rural regions—these are households that are trapped in low-productivity locations, but which could enjoy a rising standard of living if they were somehow able to leave (see Kraay and McKenzie 201439 for a review of the evidence).

 How do poor households get ‘trapped’ in low-productivity locations?
 There are many possible mechanisms—one is the lack of financial resources.
 Bryan, Chowdhury, and Mobarak (2013)40 argue that households close to subsistence are often unwilling to take the risk of migration; but they become more willing to do so if insured against this risk.
 This relaxes the liquidity constraint and opens a window of possibility for policies aiming to promote migration, both within and across countries.